zeis/vim-kolor/README.markdown

 Designed to have high text readability and optimal visibility of every element, and to be eye comfortable as well.

+![][screenshot]

 ## Installation

 Just copy `kolor.vim` to `~/.vim/colors` (on Windows `<your-vim-dir>\vimfiles\colors`).
 Or for global accessibility, `/usr/share/vim/vimfiles/colors`.

-Then add the line `colorscheme kolor` in your `vimrc` file, and restart Vim.
+Then add the line `colorscheme kolor` in your vimrc file, and restart Vim.

-If you use Pathogen, the directory structure is compatible.
+If you use Pathogen or Vundle, the directory structure is compatible.

+For Arch Linux users, there is also a [PKGBUILD][pkgbuild] available in the AUR, created by [graysky][graysky2].

+## Options

+You can put the following lines before `colorscheme kolor` in your vimrc.

+    let g:kolor_italic=1                    " Enable italic.
+Default: 1
+    let g:kolor_bold=1                      " Enable bold.
+Default: 1
+    let g:kolor_underlined=0                " Enable underline for 'Underlined'.
+Default: 0
+    let g:kolor_alternative_matchparen=0    " Gray 'MatchParen' color.
+Default: 0

 ## Donations